Jacques-Louis David’s Napoleon Crossing the Alps is one of the most famous and politically iconic images of European art history. However, it is a...

 Fra Angelico (born Guido di Pietro, c.
 1395-1455) was a Dominican monk from Florence, Italy.
 He was active in a period in Italian art called Proto-Renaissance (ca. 1300–1400), which marked the transition from medieval to early Renaissance styles.

 Although this panel looks at first like an altarpiece, it is actually a reliquary (container for religious relics).
 Fra Angelico made a total of four reliquary panels like this for the church of Santa Maria Novella in Florence.
 All four, three have been identified pretty firmly and the fourth tentatively, depict scenes from the life of the Virgin Mary.

-The upper scene is the Annunciation, the moment where the angel Gabriel appeared to Mary to tell her that she would be the mother of God.
-This event is celebrated by the church on March 25th (nine months before Christmas).
+The upper scene represents the Annunciation, in Christian iconography, it is the moment when the angel Gabriel appeared to Mary to tell her that she would be the mother of God.
+This event is celebrated by the church on March 25th.
 It’s a very common scene in European religious painting, and Fra Angelico himself painted it many times.
 His versions always include a kneeling Gabriel on the left and a pious-looking Mary seated on the right with her arms folded across her chest.
 The monochrome figure with a gilt halo at the very top of the composition is probably God the Father, sending down the rays of the Holy Spirit.